Bun Cook: Playing career

 With 22 goals in 1932–33, Cook finished fourth in the NHL, while his 37 points were seventh best.
-The Rangers reached the 1933 Stanley Cup Final, and Cook had two opportunities to end the series in the deciding fourth game: He was unable to score on a breakaway late in regulation time, while he and Bill nearly teamed up to end the contest early in overtime.
+The Rangers reached the 1933 Stanley Cup Finals, and Cook had two opportunities to end the series in the deciding fourth game: He was unable to score on a breakaway late in regulation time, while he and Bill nearly teamed up to end the contest early in overtime.
 Bill ultimately scored the winning goal in a 1–0 victory as the Rangers won their second Stanley Cup championship.

 Cook was a consistent scorer the following two seasons as he recorded 33 points in 1933–34 and 34 points in 1934–35.
 However, he missed much of the 1935–36 season due to an arthritic condition.
 Believing he would not recover, the Rangers sold Cook to the Boston Bruins.
 The transaction broke up the Bread Line, which had been together for nine seasons.
 He appeared in 40 games for the Bruins in 1936–37, his final NHL season, and recorded nine points.

 In 531 career professional games, Cook scored 183 goals and 335 points.
 He was also an early innovator of the slapshot and of the drop pass.
 According to Cook: "I had a dream about the drop pass one night and at our next practice, I told Frank and Bill about it.
 They thought I was crazy, but they decided to humour me.
 By gosh, it worked!
 I'd cross over from left wing to centre as I moved in on defense.
 I'd fake a shot and leave the puck behind and skate away from it, with Frank or Bill picking it up.
 We got a lot of goals off the crisscross and drop pass."
 Ed Sullivan, then of the New York Graphic, praised Cook's creativity: "When Bun Cook is hot, he is one of the most amazing players in hockey.
 At such moments, he attempts plays that stagger the imagination."
 In 1995, Cook was inducted into the Hockey Hall of Fame by the veterans committee.
 Often overshadowed by his linemates, he was the last member of the Bread Line to gain entry into the Hall, as he followed Bill (1952) and Frank Boucher (1958).